- No products in the basket.

 The property currently has over 80 hectares planted mostly to Cabernet Sauvignon, followed by Merlot, Cabernet Franc, and Petit Verdot.
 In addition to its grand vin Chateau Margaux and its second wine Pavillon Rouge du Chateau Margaux, the estate also produces a Pavillon Blanc made entirely from Sauvignon Blanc.
 Approximately 30,000 cases of red wine are produced annually, with the grand vin constituting about 40 per cent of the total output.

-With this Chateau Margaux Vertical Collection, wine connoisseurs can now possess a piece of the prestigious estate’s history.
-The collection offers one bottle of each vintage from 1945 to 2010, affording not only a taste of some of Margaux’s most legendary vintages but also a testament to the wines’ spectacular ageing potential.Read More
+The grand vin is particularly known for its remarkable attributes, and is essential to a connoisseur’s collection.
+The Chateau Margaux Vertical Collection offers one bottle of each vintage from 1945 to 2010, affording not only a taste of some of Margaux’s most legendary vintages but also a testament to the wines’ spectacular ageing potential.Read More

 above 18 are allowed in this section